seed-hypermedia/mintter/docs/docs/frontend-dev-setup.md

 ![dev-setup-root-terminal.png](./assets/dev-setup-root-terminal.png)

-After this is correct, you should run `pnpm install` (or `pnpm i`) to install all the frontend packages.
+After this is correct, you should run `yarn install` (or `yarn`) to install all the frontend packages.

 ## Run the Desktop app locally